-I have set up this page specifically to raise funds towards my legal action.
-This is a costly process.
-I have just announced my intention to take our fight for labour rights through the High Court and Supreme Court in Ireland and onto Europe if needs be.
-I want a European judgement for once and all which member states will have to comply with.
+I have set up this page specifically to raise funds towards my legal action and expenses, it's a very costly process.
 This is about as stressful as it gets, but it has to be done.
 We deserve the right to work in safety.
-149 sex workers have been murdered since 1990.
+154 sex workers have been murdered since 1990.
 It stops now.

-Your donation helps towards my legal costs but also asissts towards travel, hotels and childcare.
+Your donation helps towards my legal costs but also assists towards travel, hotels and childcare.
 I can't do this without you.

 Follow me on Twitter - @GlasgaeLauraLee and I will update you regularly with the progress I'm making.